 October 13, 2021—In all my many years covering jewelry on the red carpet, I have never seen a showing quite like Ana Khouri at the Met Gala last month.
-She bejeweled nine celebrity guests at the event.
+She bejeweled nine celebrity guests.
 Several were wearing pieces from her new High Jewelry collection.

 For a big brand that would have been an incredible turn out.
 But Ana Khouri is not a large corporation.
 It’s an independent label run by a visionary designer who specializes in bold minimalist jewelry for mavericks.
 The innovative styles are always set with spectacular stones and made by master craftsman.

 So how did the collection land at the Met Gala?